gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/Get-AipServiceConfiguration.md

 ```

 ## DESCRIPTION
-The **Get-AipServiceConfiguration** cmdlet gets the current Information Protection service configuration of your tenant.
+The **Get-AipServiceConfiguration** cmdlet gets the current Azure Information Protection configuration of your tenant for the protection service.

-You must use PowerShell to see a full list of configuration values for your tenant; you cannot get this configuration by using a management portal.
+You must use PowerShell to see a full list of protection configuration values for your tenant; you cannot get this configuration by using a management portal.

 ## EXAMPLES

-### Example 1: Display Information Protection service configuration
+### Example 1: Display Azure Information Protection configuration for the protection service
 ```
 PS C:\>Get-AipServiceConfiguration
 BPOSId                                    : 9c11c87a-ac8b-46a3-8d5c-f4d0b72ee29a